davidbragg/shortscollection/README.md

 # Short Screenplay Collection

-This is a collection of some of my short screenplays.
-All screenplays in this repo are available under a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This is a collection of some of the short screenplays I have written.
+All of the screenplays in this repo are available under a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

 ## Projects